| LIME PLASTER - Faux

 telling you why you're wrong.)
 Then again, some people just like

 to hear themselves ask questions and answer it themselves.
+The entire issue finally is

 about the impossible task of stopping a guaranteed result -